Jon Wells: Career

-Jon had a good strike rate in his early years at the London Broncos; he scored 8 tries for the London Broncos in 22 games in 2004 and followed that up in 2005 with 13 tries in 27 games in all competitions.
+Jon had a good strike rate in his early years at the London Broncos, scoring 8 tries for the London Broncos in 22 games in 2004, and 13 tries in 27 games in all competitions in 2005.

 Wells played just six games in 2006 for Harlequins RL, scoring a single try.
 In 2007, he played 27 games scoring 7 tries.

-In 2008, Jon Wells scored 2 tries in 19 appearances and the last try of his career was against the Hull Kingston Rovers on 5 April 2008.

-His last season, 2009, saw Jon play 19 games, without scoring.
+In 2008, Wells scored 2 tries in 19 appearances, the last try of his career was against Hull KR, on 5 April 2008.
+2009 saw Wells play 19 games, without scoring.

-Jon had three exceptional seasons on the try scoring front (2000, 2002 and 2005) where he scored about a try every two games; the other seasons he would score a handful of tries and he had four disappointing seasons (2003, 2006, 2008 and 2009) where he scored two or less tries.

 Wells' last game for the club was at Hull F.C. on 21 August 2009 where he appears to have sustained a career ending neck injury.
+Whilst Rob Purdham was the only player in London's history to be awarded a testimonial for ten years of service to the club, Wells was awarded a testimonial for 2010, the first player to have been awarded a testimonial by the Rugby Football League whilst representing a club in London.

+By the end of 2009, Wells had made over 250 Super League appearances including 120 for London Broncos/Harlequins RL, 24 appearances for Wakefield Trinity Wildcats and 139 appearances for Castleford Tigers.
 He signed a new contract but at the start of the 2010 Super League XV, he informed Harlequins RL that he was retiring.